SKC School Handbook

 The purpose of this handbook is to give parents, guardians, teachers, and students a concise source of information on our school, its rules, goals, and expectations.
 It is important that all of us who are part of the school become familiar with the expectations of the school.

-The Eastern School District is committed to making schools a safe place for all children, staff and visitors.
+The Public Schools Branch is committed to making schools a safe place for all children, staff and visitors.
 All staff will wear a photo identification card while in the building.
 Visitors, parents and volunteers will also be required to wear identification while in the building in the event of a lockdown, which requires police presence in our school.
 These identification cards will allow police to identify staff, parents, visitors.
 Other individuals who are not authorized to be on the premises will then be clearly identified.Please sign-in in the office upon entering the building.

-Teachers are normally available for an hour after classes on Tuesdays, Wednesdays, and Thursdays.
-We have our staff meetings and our grade level meetings on Mondays.
-If you would like to speak with your childs teacher feel free to call the school and let our administrative assistant know that you would like for the teacher to call you so that you could set up an appointment or visit our “staff” page and send an e-mail to the teacher to let him/her know that you would like to meet.
+If you would like to speak with your child’s teacher feel free to call the school and let our administrative assistant know that you would like for the teacher to call you so that you could set up an appointment or visit our “staff” page and send an e-mail to the teacher to let him/her know that you would like to meet.

 Early in the school year we have a Meet-The-Teacher-Night where parents are welcomed into the school for an informal talk with the teachers.
 This is an opportunity to become familiar with the routines and expectations in your child’s new class.
 It is also an opportunity to give teachers information that may be helpful in teaching your child, where applicable.

 Student progress will be reported three times a year by Parent-Teacher conferences and report cards.
 Please check the School Calendar for times and dates of these events.

 Students will be promoted to the next grade if they have met all the outcomes for the present year.
 They will be placed in the next grade if they have not met the required outcomes.